 Platinum and white gold are two very different metals.
 The biggest differences between platinum and white gold are that platinum is a naturally white metal and is more dense and durable.

 The difference in cost is primarily due to platinum’s rarity and higher level of purity in platinum jewelry.
 When comparing costs, keep in mind the maintenance required over a lifetime for white gold, such as rhodium plating to keep it white, reshanking and retipping the prongs.
+If you have more platinum questions, check out this site.

 Platinum may be a higher investment initially, but its enduring nature makes it the best value in the long run.
 Below is a table to help better understand the differences between the two metals.
 Keep these facts in mind the next time you’re at a jewelry store.